-Gross, a Republican, was the representative for Pennsylvania's 21st congressional district from 1945 to 1948.
+Gross was the representative for Pennsylvania’s 21st congressional district and was a Republican.
+He served from 1945 to 1948.

 From Jan 1939 to Aug 1948, Gross missed 31 of 777 roll call votes, which is 4.0%.
 This is on par with the median of 3.5% among the lifetime records of representatives serving in Aug 1948.
 The chart below reports missed votes over time.